 Pricing

-LFRS ask that supplier’s price each element of our requirements to enable us to understand the costs of each element and choose those that deliver most value.
+LFRS ask that suppliers price each element of our requirements to enable us to understand the costs of each element and choose those that deliver most value.

 If there are individual elements that can be combined to provide an “economy of scale”, please highlight these in the response.